-The ImpactAir® range of microbial air samplers are designed to meet the demanding requirements of the pharmaceutical, healthcare and specialist food industries.
+The ImpactAir® range of microbial air monitors are designed to meet the demanding requirements of the pharmaceutical, healthcare and specialist food industries.

 They are used for continuous monitoring in high-grade areas, where in-process monitoring of viable particles can be critical and where ISO-14698, BS EN 17141 and GMP Annex 1 compliance must be satisfied.

-Thanks to its innovative modular design, the ImpactAir ISO can be adapted into a range of formats to suit specific deployment needs, and it's controlled via touch screen LCD.
+Thanks to its innovative modular design, the ImpactAir-90 and ISO-90 ranges can be adapted into a range of formats to suit specific deployment needs, and are controlled via touch screen LCD.

 With 28.3 litres of air flow per minute, the unit can be set to sample air for any time from 1 minute to 9 hours.

 Plate height adjustment is fully automatic and there are a number of accessories available including trolleys, inlets, isokinetic probes, exhaust ducts, aseptic dish handling tools and an agar plate lid holder.